Nats’ Ryan Zimmerman, Joe Ross among first MLB players to opt out of 2020 season

 Ross, 27, was the leading contender for the Nationals’ fifth starter job this season, and he would have earned $555,555 — prorated from his original salary of $1.5 million.
 More importantly, he will accrue no service time this season, which will delay his free agency beyond 2022, when he was due to be eligible for the first time.

 Leake, 32, stands to lose the most in terms of salary; he was originally due to earn $16 million this season, or around $5.5 million in prorated salary for the 60-game season.
-Leake’s contract also contains a mutual option for $18 million in 2021, which if not exercised would result in a $5 million buyout.
+Leake’s contract also contains a mutual option for $18 million in 2021, which would result in a $5 million buyout if it is not exercised.

-All three players, because they were on major league contracts, have received $286,500 apiece out of a total pool of $170 million in advanced salaries covering April and May, stemming from the March agreement.
+Because they were on major league contracts, the three players received $286,500 apiece out of a total pool of $170 million in advanced salaries covering April and May, stemming from the March agreement.

 “During this global pandemic, Mike and his family had many discussions about playing this season,” Leake’s agent, Danny Horwits, said in a statement.
 “They took countless factors into consideration, many of which are personal to him and his family.
 After thorough consideration, he has chosen to opt out of playing in 2020.
 This was not an easy decision for Mike.
 He wishes the best of luck and health to his Diamondbacks teammates this season and he’s looking forward to 2021.”